bat-literature/bat-literature.github.io/workshop.md

 Next, (II.5.1) we compare the differences between these metadata snapshots.

-## Step II.5.1 Compare changes across metadata associated with two versions of Bill of Materials
+## Part II.5.1 Compare changes across metadata associated with two versions of Bill of Materials

 Now that we have the Zotero metadata for the most recent Bill of Materials, as well as a previous version, we can use [diff](https://en.wikipedia.org/wiki/Diff) to compare the differences.